ansys/pyansys-dev-guide/doc/source/doc-style/doc-configuration.rst

 Automation files
 ----------------
-As introduced at the beginning of this section, the ``sphinx-build`` program and all its options and arguments can be automated trough the usage of a ``Makefile`` file or a `make.bat`` file.
+As introduced at the beginning of this section, the ``sphinx-build`` program and all its options and arguments can be automated through the usage of a ``Makefile`` file or a `make.bat`` file.
 These files should be placed at the first level of :ref:`The \`\`doc/\`\` directory`, next to the ``source/`` directory.